Kavanaugh and Gorsuch defy Dem predictions with independent streak

 Gorsuch, similarly, vowed to be impartial when asked during his confirmation hearing about Roe v.
 Wade, the 1973 ruling that affirmed a woman’s right to have an abortion under the U.S. Constitution.

-Sen. Lindsey Graham asked Gorsuch whether Trump ever asked him to overturn the landmark abortion ruling in his interview with the president, to which Gorsuch replied “No … I would have walked out the door.
+Sen. Lindsey Graham asked Gorsuch whether Trump ever asked him to overturn the landmark abortion ruling in his interview with the president, to which Gorsuch replied, “No … I would have walked out the door.
 That's not what judges do.”

 Gorsuch even went on to take a swipe at Trump during one of the hearings, saying criticisms against federal judges are troubling.